mcfly722/context/README.md

 ```
 ctx0.Close()
 ```
-It would close all contexts in reverse order 3->2->1->root.
+It would close all contexts in reverse order: 3->2->1->root.

 ### Restrictions
  1. Do not exit from your context goroutine without checking that *current.Context()* channel is closed.
-It is potential lock or race, and this library restricts it (panic occurs especially to exclude this code mistake).<br>
+It is a potential lock or race, and this library restricts it (panic occurs especially to exclude this code mistake).<br>
  2. Always check NewContextFor(...) error.
-Parent could be in closing state, it this case child would not be created.<br>
+A parent could be in a closed state; in this case, a child would not be created.<br>

 ### Common questions
- 1. I want wait till child context will be closed.
+ 1. I want to wait until child context is closed.
 Where is <b>context.Wait()</b>?<br>
  <b>context.Wait()</b> is a race condition potential mistake.
-You send close to child and wait in parent, but childs at this moment do not know anything about closing.
-It continues to send data to parent through channels.
+You send close to the child and wait for the parent, but children at this moment do not know anything about closing.
+It continues to send data to parents through channels.
 Parent blocked, it waits with <b>contenxt.Wait()</b>.
-Child also blocked on channel send.
-It is full dead block.
+The child was also blocked on channel sending.
+It is a full dead block.
- 2. Why <b>rootContext.Wait()</b> exists?<br>
+ 2. Why does <b>rootContext.Wait()</b> exist?<br>
- <b>rootContext</b> has its own empty goroutine loop without any send/receive, so, deadblock from scenario 3 is not possible.
+ <b>rootContext</b> has its own empty goroutine loop without any send or receive, so deadblock from scenario 3 is not possible.
- 3. Where is '<b>Deadlines</b>','<b>Timeouts</b>','<b>Values</b>' like in original context?<br>
+ 3. Where is '<b>Deadlines</b>','<b>Timeouts</b>','<b>Values</b>' like in the original context?<br>
 <b>It's all sugar.</b><br>
-This timeouts/deadlines you can implement in your select loop (see: [<-time.After(...)](https://pkg.go.dev/time#After) or [<-time.Tick(...)](https://pkg.go.dev/time#Tick))<br>
+This timeout or deadlines you can implement in your select loop (see: [<-time.After(...)](https://pkg.go.dev/time#After) or [<-time.Tick(...)](https://pkg.go.dev/time#Tick))<br>
-For values use constructor function with parameters.<br>
+For values, use the constructor function with parameters.<br>

 ### By the way
-My goal here is to simplify this not trivial hierarchical multi thread pattern as much as possible without any compromises.<br>
+My goal here is to simplify this not-trivial hierarchical multi-threaded pattern as much as possible without any compromises.<br>
-It main responsibility - provide safety sequenced closing through parent/child hierarchy (graceful shutdown). and nothing more unnecessary!<br>
+Its main responsibility is to provide safety-sequenced closing through parent-child hierarchy (graceful shutdown). and nothing more is unnecessary.<br>
-I hope my efforts are not in vain, and I would be glad to any recommendations and suggestions.<br>
 <br>
-McFly.
+Serj.